fustyles/fuClaw/README.md

 ### Non-Blocking MQTT (MQTT version)
 The MQTT client is configured with `wifiClient.setNonBlockingMode()` before initialization, preventing the TCP stack from stalling the RTOS scheduler during I/O. The `task_getMqttMessage` task receives a larger stack (32768 bytes) to accommodate the MQTT library's internal processing and JPEG image payload publishing.

+### Watchdog-Aware Task Design (ESP32-S3-CAM)
+On the ESP32-S3-CAM build, the dual-core scheduler interacts with the ESP-IDF task watchdog (`esp_task_wdt.h`).
+Long-running blocking operations — large SSL transfers, camera capture, and JPEG encoding — are interleaved with explicit yields so the watchdog is fed even during heavier multimodal workloads.

 ### Opt-In Background Tasks
-The `task_time_scheduling task` is **enabled** by default in `setup()`.
+The `task_time_scheduling` task is **enabled** by default in `setup()`.
 Scheduled task execution is considered a core runtime capability — users who define schedules expect them to fire without additional configuration steps.
 Conversely, the `task_theft_detection` feature remains **disabled** by default via a comment block in `setup()`.
 Enabling autonomous vision-based intrusion detection is a significant behavioral change with direct hardware consequences; users should consciously opt into it rather than have it activate unexpectedly upon the initial flash, thereby serving as a paradigm for skill design.

 ---